ShreyaSrivastav00/plant-disease-detection/README.md

 Mapping to machine learning problem-

-It is Multiclassification problem of classifying the leves into one of the 38 classes present.
+It is Multiclassification problem of classifying the leaves into one of the 38 classes present.

 ## Metric Used-